ollama/ollama/docs/troubleshooting.md

 ## Known issues

-This is a list of some of the errors or issues that can pop up and their solutions:

 **signal: illegal instruction (core dumped).** - Ollama requires AVX support from the CPU.
 This was introduced in 2011 and CPUs started offering it in 2012.
 CPUs from before that and some lower end CPUs after that may not have AVX support and thus are not supported by Ollama.
 Some users have had luck with building Ollama on their machines disabling the need for AVX.